btarifi10/FundiStudyCoordinator/README.md

 [![Build Status](https://travis-ci.com/witseie-elen4010/2021-008-project.svg?token=V5cp52PcqVwRJucANpvU&branch=main)](https://travis-ci.com/witseie-elen4010/2021-008-project) [![Coverage Status](https://coveralls.io/repos/github/witseie-elen4010/2021-008-project/badge.svg?t=Oi7CiE)](https://coveralls.io/github/witseie-elen4010/2021-008-project) ![](https://img.shields.io/badge/e2e%20coverage-83.85%25-brightgreen)

-## Current release: v3.0
+## Current release: v5.0 (Final)

 ELEN4010 - Group 8

 Nathan Jones (1619191), Yasser Karam (1624228), Tarryn Maggs (719597), Basheq Tarifi (1696842), Taliya Weinstein (1386891)

 ## Website Address
-[fundi]( https://fundi.azurewebsites.net/) is deployed using Microsoft Azure
+[fundi]( https://fundi.azurewebsites.net/) is deployed using Microsoft Azure.
+Note that on occasions it appears that the Azure server is unable to access our database, thus preventing most of our functionality from working.
+This happens sporadically, and hence we have been unable to fix this.
+If this happens, please run the server locally using the .env file provided in the latest release (v5.0).
+It is advised that the production database is used to experience the full range of features.
+This is done by choosing `StudyGroupCoordinator` for the `DB_NAME` variable and `PRODUCTION` for the `DEPLOYMENT` variable in the .env file present in the root directory (see Database details below).

 ## Database details
 The database(s) for the project are located at the server team8.database.windows.net.
+These values must be present in a .env file in the project's root directory.

 Environment variables are used for storing the database details and credentials.
 These are as follows:
 - Username (environment variable `DB_USER`): `Team08`